 Of important note, Anton is also a city of artists.
 Anton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Anton’s character.

-Anton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Anton doesn't have a public transportation system that people use for their commute.

 In Anton, just 11.90% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.